adamplayer/RemixMods/Fallout New Vegas/README.md

 2. Follow the Viva New Vegas guide.
     - Avoid installing any mods that enhance the visuals of the game.
 These may or may not cause problems with RTX Remix.
 3. Install the _latest_ Remix builds.
-4. Apply the `New Vegas Multithread fix` -- See discord for this one.
+4. Apply BlueAmulet's [temporary fix](https://github.com/BlueAmulet/bridge-remix/releases/tag/remix-mbc_hack) for multithreading from his repo.
 5. Rerun the `FalloutNVLauncher.exe`.
 6. Set the game to `High` to enable further LOD distances.
     - It may be better to use BethINI for setting up the ini files since it has much more reasonable settings, as well as cleaning up the ini to not include so much bloat.